-Splashpacker Travel Blog 26: Madeira Island West Tour & Mountain Peak Levada Walk
+Splashpacker Travel Blog 26: West Tour & Mountain Peak Levada Walk on Madeira

 Viewpoint at Ponta do Garajau on Madeira